slaxor505/OpenPlantbook-client/README.md

 curl --request GET 'https://open.plantbook.io/api/v1/plant/search?alias=acanthus%20ilicifolius' \
 --header 'Authorization: Bearer token_string'
 ```
-In the response you will be able to get Plant Id (pid) in order to get details.
+From the response, you can to get Plant Id (pid) in order to get the plant details.
 ```
 {
     "count": 2,